smfo/whatILearntToday/Faggrupper/Firebase/Firestore/securityRules.md

 ## Security rules as query

-Security rules cannot be used to filter out documents for us.
+Security rules **cannot** be used to filter out documents for us.
 If multiple documents are requested, security rules does not have the time or resources to look at the document data individually.
 Instead it looks at the rules and the query recived, and if a rule **might** be broken as a result of the request, no data is returned.

 ```
 service cloud.firestore {
   match /databases/{database}/documents {
     match /books/{bookId} {
         allow read: if
-            rsource.data.status == "published"
+            resource.data.status == "published"
      }
   }
 }